You’re planning a trip to Europe.

 Eagle Creek Carry-on Suitcase

-I often use this backpack when I use my carry-on suitcase.
-I love the size – big enough but not too big – and it’s comfortable, even when stuffed or carrying heavy items.
-I’ve even used this backpack as my travel pack for a 3-week trip to Europe!
-There are several pockets that make packing and staying organized easily, and I love the mesh pocket on the front for stowing things when I need my hands free.
+I often use this daypack in conjunction with my carry-on suitcase.
+I love the size – big enough but not too big – and it’s comfortable, even when stuffed full or when I’m carrying heavy items.
+I’ve even used this backpack as a travel pack for a 3-week trip to Europe!
+There are several pockets that make packing and staying organized easy, and I love the mesh pocket on the front for stowing things when I need my hands free (sunglasses, train ticket, lightweight jacket, etc).

-I have several travel purses, bags, and clutches that I use while traveling and at home.
+I have several travel purses, bags, and clutches that I use while traveling (as well as at home).
 When I travel, I choose one from my collection that will meet my needs on that particular trip.
 Check out my guide to finding the perfect travel purse!

 I have a few different travel wallets that I use, depending on the type and length of my trip.
 One of my favorites is very similar to this one.
 The zipper makes it more secure and I like the option to use it as a clutch.